pick-up-a-drop-of-water/Machine-Learning-Notes/README.md

 >Cross-validation is a technique that makes it possible to compare models (for model selection and hyperparameter tuning) without the need for a separate validation set.
 This saves precious training data.
 ------

- ## Checklist for Machine Learning project:dart:
+ ## Checklist for Machine Learning project

 This checklist can guide you through your Machine Learning projects.
-There are eight main steps:
+There are eight main steps::dart:

 - [ ] [Frame the problem and look at the big picture](#Frame-the-Problem-and-Look-at-the-Big-Picture).